urad-online/participace-hlasovani/readme.txt

 == Description ==

 PB Voting is a plugin for distributing registration tokens used on voting on LimeSurvey platform.
-Gets token form LImesurvey and sends them either by email or SMS to particopant.
+Gets token form LImesurvey and sends them either by email or SMS to participant.
 Can be used as well with local wordpress database

 == Installation ==